UCB-BioE-Genetic-Design-Automation/bioe134-234-final-project-4-Creater2036/README.md

 # Update tokenizer with amino acids
 updated_tokenizer = formatter_LLM(tokenizer, ["A", "C", "D", "E"])

-print(cleaned_data)
+#Test model on Amino Acid sequence
+Question(df['Sequence'].values[0])
 ```
 ## Conclusion
-These functions provide foundational utilities for working with protein sequences and enhancing the tokenization process for large language models in bioinformatics.
+These functions provide foundational utilities for working with protein sequences, enhancing the tokenization process for large language models in bioinformatics, and predicting the function of an amino acid sequence.
 They have been thoroughly tested and are ready for integration into bioinformatics pipelines.